 - The Office of Student Financial Aid: The Student Employment website offers a comprehensive guide for employers both on and off-campus.

 - Pomerantz Career Center: The Pomerantz website offers comprehensive resources for recruiting students.
 You will find a link to Handshake on this site, which is the University of Iowa’s primary online recruiting system for hiring students.

 - Supervising Today’s Students Series: STS is a series of training sessions geared toward faculty and staff who hire and supervise undergraduate students.
 Courses cover the student employment life cycle and provide practical tools for successfully engaging and leading student employees.

 - Wages: The Office of Student Financial Aid completes a wage survey for part-time and work-study student employees on a yearly basis.
-It’s divided by student job type so that you can see what other students are making across the university for similar work.

 Please contact Engineering Human Resources if you have questions or would like to discuss any needs related to student employment within the College of Engineering.
 We are happy to support both our student employees and their supervisors.

 Regular P&S staff are eligible for career development actions include promotions, career advancements and career shifts (reclassifications).
 These actions may or may not be accompanied by a pay increase.

 To request a career development action for a P&S staff member, please submit a Career Development Request Form.